Matt Bevin: Result

 On August 10, Fark founder Drew Curtis submitted the requisite petition signatures to appear on the gubernatorial ballot as an Independent candidate with his wife, Heather, as his running mate.
 In early October, the first poll released after Curtis entered the field showed Conway leading with 42 percent support among likely voters, compared to Bevin's 37 percent and Curtis' 7 percent.
 Fifteen percent of those polled were undecided.
 Just a week before the election, a Bluegrass poll showed 45 percent support for Conway, 40 percent for Bevin, and 6 percent for Curtis.
 The Lexington Herald-Leader noted that Bevin had trailed in every publicly released poll, leading political analyst Stephen Voss to conclude, on the eve of the election, that "There's little doubt at this point that, based on the polling methodology these folks use, Conway is ahead."
 Voss warned, however, that a combination of systematic polling error and late voter decision making could prove the polling wrong.

-On November 3, Bevin garnered 511,771 votes (53%) to Conway's 426,944 (44%) and Curtis' 35,629 (3%).
+On November 3, Bevin garnered 511,771 votes (53%) to Conway's 426,944 (44%) and Curtis's 35,629 (3%).
 Bevin was only the third Republican elected governor of Kentucky since World War II, and running mate Jenean Hampton became the first African-American elected to any statewide office in Kentucky.
 Conway had counted on strong support from the state's urban areas, but managed smaller-than-expected margins in Jefferson, Fayette, and Franklin counties – home to Louisville, Lexington, and Frankfort, respectively – while turnout on Bevin's behalf was strong in more traditionally Republican rural areas.
 Conway carried only 14 of Kentucky's 120 counties, and observers wrote that the loss likely ended his political career.
 Republicans also won the races for treasurer, auditor, and agricultural commissioner.
 Analyst Ronnie Ellis speculated that the Republicans' victories set the stage for the party to take control of the state House of Representatives in the November 2016 elections.
 With an eight-seat majority, the Kentucky House was the last legislative body in the South controlled by Democrats.